mattplant/SuiteTools/README.md

 ## Design

-Under the hood, SuiteTools is a modular monorepo combining:
+Under the hood, SuiteTools is a modular monorepo:

-- React + TypeScript frontend powered by Vite and Flowbite-React for rapid iteration and consistent styling
+- React + TypeScript **frontend** powered by Vite and Flowbite-React for rapid iteration and consistent styling
-- SuiteCloud Development Framework (SDF) backend for seamless deployments
+- SuiteCloud Development Framework (SDF) **backend** for seamless NetSuite deployments
-- Shared workspace centralized TypeScript types, Zod validation schemas, and utility functions
+- Centralized **shared** workspace with TypeScript types, Zod validation schemas, and utility functions

 This design delivers:

 - A unified developer environment with consistent linting, formatting, and build tooling
 - One source of truth for data shapes and validation
 - Modular, composable feature development for rapid scaling

+For detailed design information, see the [Architecture Overview](docs/architecture.md).

 ## Structure